tuna-f1sh/entree/README.md

 The on-board USB-C controller (STUSB4500) is configured for 5 V / 1A power delivery by default (PDO 2).
 One can configure the controller using the below CAN bus commands when using the [**candleLight_fw**](https://github.com/tuna-f1sh/candleLight_fw) fork and with the [internal CAN IDs switch](#dip-switches) set.

 These commands are scrapped from the recieved gs_usb Tx commands and will not be forwarded to the CAN bus when the switch is set.
-Ensure the DLC is 8 bytes, the ID is correct and byte seven is the Canapé key '0xAF'.
+Ensure the DLC is 8 bytes, the ID is correct and byte seven is the Entreé key '0xAF'.

 The commands are also scrapped from the `can_recieved` callback but for this to work a USB connection must be enumerated and CAN bus setup in order for the CAN perphieral to be enabled with the correct bit-timing.
 In the future I may save the previous bit-timing to flash in order to enable this without USB connection.